Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Pro LTE Module Replacement.md

 |  Unsure of the firmware versions? |   Call Thundergrid's Network Operations team on `0800 387 877` BEFORE replacing the LTE module.|

-Once the prerequisite steps have been completed, then follow the instructions below.
+Once the prerequisite steps have been completed, follow the instructions below.

 | Steps                                                                                                                 | Photos |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------